 Our clinical trials have been, and may in the future be, affected by the COVID-19 pandemic.
-For example, the COVID-19 pandemic may impact patient enrollment in our ongoing Phase 2a clinical trial of TERN-101
+For example, the COVID-19 pandemic may impact patient enrollment, visits or continued participation in our ongoing trials, including our Phase 2a clinical trial of TERN-101 (LIFT Study) and our Phase 1 clinical trial of TERN-501, and our planned trials, such as our Phase 1b clinical trial for TERN-201.

-(the LIFT Study).
 In particular, some sites have in the past or may in the future pause enrollment to focus on, and direct resources to, COVID-19, while at other sites, patients may choose not to enroll or continue participating in the clinical trial as a result of the pandemic.
 In addition, patient visits to medical providers in the United States have slowed as a result of the COVID-19 pandemic.
 Further, according to the Centers for Disease Control and Prevention, people who have serious chronic medical conditions are at higher risk of getting very sick from COVID-19.
-As a result, potential patients in our ongoing LIFT Study or any other clinical trial may choose to not enroll, not participate in follow-up clinical visits or drop out of the trial as a precaution against contracting COVID-19.
+As a result, potential patients in our ongoing or planned clinical trials may choose to not enroll, not participate in follow-up clinical visits or drop out of the trials as a precaution against contracting COVID-19.
 Further, some patients may not be able or willing to comply with clinical trial protocols if quarantines impede patient movement or interrupts healthcare services.

 We are unable to predict with confidence the duration of such patient enrollment delays and difficulties.
-If patient enrollment is delayed for an extended period of time, our LIFT Study or any of our other clinical trials could be delayed or otherwise adversely affected.
+If patient enrollment is delayed for an extended period of time, our clinical trials could be delayed or otherwise adversely affected.
 Similarly, our ability to recruit and retain principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, may be adversely impacted.